Praqma/alliance/7th-gathering/slides.md

 (and more ...
 PlusBump, Measuring CI, Custom Bill of Materials - Gradle plugin, Orbit - Managed Ops, ASK - Atlassian Software in Kubernetes, Questionnaire)

+Note:

+We see it more like an un-conference, so beside the 3 above Code Alliance progress talks, we have lots of other ready ... and this is also now the time where you can suggest yours!

+What do you want?
+Speak up.

 >>>>NEWSECTION